 On the other hand, the Alaskan Husky isn’t a family dog.
 Not because they don’t have the qualities needed to be a friendly companion and guardian.
-But mostly because they are still used as a working sled dog.
+But mostly because they are still used as working sled dogs.
 Also, their upbringing means they are less friendly compared to the Siberians.
 Even so, they can be pets.

 Alaskan Husky vs. Siberian Husky: Size and appearance